 Termites are surprisingly mobile and can gain access to wood in virtually any part of a building.
 However, most colonies build nests underground initially, so original infestations usually are found around the foundation and lower floors.
 Termites can slip through tiny cracks in cement foundations.
 Virtually any type of construction or foundation is susceptible to attack.
 Buildings with wood in direct or close contact along the ground are more apt to be attacked.
 Subterranean termites usually damage wood with the grain.
 60,000 workers can eat 1/5 ounce or 5 grams of wood each day.
 At this rate, such a colony could completely consume 2 1/3 linear feet of a 2″ by 4″ pine board in one year.
 There could, however, be several colonies infesting a single building.

 When a termite infestation is suspected, it is advisable to have the insects identified by a pest control operator or a home inspector experienced with wood boring insects.
 If possible, locate the point of entry.
 Sometimes the mud-covered shelter tubes can be seen along the side of the foundation.
 In most cases, points of entry are less obvious.
-Usually it’s recommended that a professional pest control operator be called to conduct a thorough investigation.
-Termite inspections / treatment estimates usually are conducted for a nominal fee.
+It’s recommended that a professional pest control operator or qualified home inspector be called to conduct a thorough investigation.

 Are best handled by a professional pest control operator.
 Most treatments will cost between $1400 and $2000.
 The standard practice for termite control involves the injection of an insecticide into the ground around the outside foundation and around the interior perimeter footing of the building.
 This method forms a chemical barrier which prevents the termites from moving into the building from their nesting site.
 When done correctly the technique is safe and effective.
 Registered chemicals are designed to stay in the soil where applied and risk of exposure to resident is very small.
 There are other methods, including baiting, for termite control which your pest control operator can discuss with you.